When You Eat Carbs 101

 Moreover, people in the experimental group reported being less hungry during the diet.

-And that’s not all, the experimental group established higher levels of adiponectin – a hormone which binds to a better insulin sensitivity and increased fat loss.
+And that’s not all, the experimental group established higher levels of adiponectin – a hormone that binds to better insulin sensitivity and increased fat loss.
 The levels of leptin (the hormone of “saturation”) were also slightly higher.

-It also reported lower levels of LDL (“bad”) cholesterol and higher of HDL (“good”) cholesterol.
-The latter apparently derives from the improvement in insulin sensitivity and greater decrease in fat.
+It also reported lower levels of LDL (“bad”) cholesterol and higher HDL (“good”) cholesterol.
+The latter apparently derives from the improvement in insulin sensitivity and a greater decrease in fat.

 “OK, great!
 I can eat carbs at night”.
 If that’s your reaction, then you have not understood the meaning of everything here.
-Let’s start from the study.
+Let’s start with the study.

 It turns out that for the purposes of weight loss, it is better to have a rich carbohydrate diet.
 The main points to remember are:

 Eat carbs throughout the day.
-With the actual number dependent on the amount of exercise and current body state – so it’s not totally dependent on when you eat carbs.
+The actual number depends on the amount of exercise and current body state – so it’s not totally dependent on when you eat carbs.